2 days cycling. 213/263km.

 |Fundraising Target||80% Fundraising

-due end April
+Due end April

 - Accommodation (Mostly twin share.
-Single supplements are available to buy in January)
+Single supplements are available to buy by January)

-- Food (3 meals and the best feedstops you’ve ever seen)
+- All food (3 meals and the best feedstops you’ve ever seen)

 - Fully signed route, the stuff of legend

 - Coach transfers to the next stage start when the stages aren’t contiguous

 - Travel to and from France (but we’ll give you advice on the best travel routes)

 - Bike Transport (£40 each way if you want us to drive your bike there and back)

 - Evening massage (£10 or €10 per massage if you’d like one – highly recommended)